 - Read the Agile Manifesto and 12 Principles of Agile Software.
 Also read Agile 101 from the Agile Alliance site.
 Why do you think the manifesto and principles were created?
 Search for answers to this question and/or ask someone who has worked in the IT field for a long time for their response.
 Summarize your findings and opinions.
 (1-2 pages).

-- Many people discuss an “agile mindset.”
+- Many people discuss an “agile mindset” based on certain beliefs, values, and principles.
 Read “Understanding the Agile Mindset” and one additional article of your choice on this topic.
 Summarize your findings and opinions.
 (1-2 pages).

 - Agile today is used in many industries and on many types of projects (not just software development).
 Entire organizations are striving to be agile.
 Read two articles by McKinsey & Company: “The Journey to an Agile Organization and “An operating model for the next normal: Lessons from agile organizations in the crisis.”
 Summarize your findings and opinions.
 (2-4 pages)